Introduction to spinlocks

 As always, we will try to know what a synchronization primitive

 in general is before we deal with any synchronization-related issues.
-Actually, a synchronization primitive is a software mechanism, that ensures that two or more parallel processes or threads are not running simultaneously on the same code segment.
+Actually, a synchronization primitive is a software mechanism, that ensures that two or more processes or threads are not running simultaneously on the same code segment.
 For example, let's look at the following piece of code:

-function which adds the given clocksource to the clock sources list.
+function which adds the given to the clock sources list.
 This function produces different operations on a list with registered clock sources.
 For example, the clocksource_enqueue

 function adds the given clock source to the list with registered clocksources - clocksource_list